 Find the Cheapest Homeowners Insurance Quotes in Your Area

 You are not legally required to have homeowners insurance, but your mortgage probably requires it.
 Banks and other lenders often require their customers to have a homeowners policy to safeguard the value of the loan in case something bad happens to your home.
-Mortgage lenders won't allow you to close on a loan until you meet their insurance requirements.
+Mortgage lenders won't allow you to receive a loan until you meet their insurance requirements.

-Do I need homeowners insurance?
+Why do you need homeowners insurance?

-You don't need homeowners insurance if you can afford your home without a mortgage, but it's probably not a good idea to go without any coverage.
 If you decide to skip on homeowners insurance, you would be responsible for paying out-of-pocket to repair any damage to your home.
 This means that if you didn't have insurance, you'd be exposed to everything from broken windows to tornadoes and fires that could affect your entire house.

 Imagine a fire destroys your house.
 Without the dwelling coverage that comes with your home insurance policy, you would have to pay for the entire cost of rebuilding on your own.
 After a destructive fire, replacing your physical house without insurance is only your first problem.

 Having a homeowners policy in this situation would also provide you with additional living expenses if your dwelling becomes uninhabitable.
 If you need to stay in a hotel while your home is rebuilt and you don't have insurance, you would have to deal with a high hotel bill — especially if you're in a big city like New York or San Francisco.
-Homeowners insurance provides "loss of use" coverage that will compensate you for those costs.